Noether's theorems and the energy-momentum tensor in quantum gauge theories: The energy-momentum tensor of simple theories

 \subsection{Spinor field theory}

-I'll now consider a theory of a single fermion field, in which the Lagrangian is assumed to depend on a single spinor field $\psi$, its conjugate $\bar\psi$, and their covariant derivatives (with the covariant derivative as defined in Ref.~\cite{Kosmann:1971}).
-As is usual, the conjugate field is treated as an independent field with respect to variations of the action, so its contributions to the results of Noether's theorems must be included in addition to those of the defining field.
+Let's consider a theory of a free fermion field next.
+The Lagrangian depends on a single spinor field $\psi$, along with its conjugate $\bar\psi$ and the derivatives of both fields.
+As is standard, the conjugate field is treated as an independent field with respect to variations.

+The variations $\Delta \psi$ etc.\ are needed to proceed.
+These can be obtained under the combined requirements that $\bar\psi \psi$ transforms as a scalar field, $\bar\psi \gamma^\mu \psi$ transforms as a contravariant vector field, and so on, as well as that local translations of the form $\dx^\mu(x) = \epsilon\omega^{\mu}_{\phantom{\mu}\nu}x^\nu$ reproduce the known behavior of spinors under infinitesimal Lorentz transforms.
+Transformations which satisfy these requirements are:

+where $\sigma^{\alpha\beta} = \frac{i}{2}[\gamma^\alpha,\gamma^\beta]$.
+It's worth remarking these are consistent with the pattern found in Eq.~(\ref{eqn:delta:lie}), where variations are related to Lie derivatives, if compared to the spinor Lie derivative results found by Kossmann~\cite{Kosmann:1971}.